 Sometimes the cause of the internal stress is a misunderstanding of the road rules, a sign or the mechanical part of driving.
 Correcting these pieces has an immediate positive effect on the cognitive side—your brain.

 Additionally, new drivers bring their history, beliefs, and experience related to driving, which quietly impacts their internal stress components.

 Understanding this is critical to reducing their risk of collisions and creating success on that stressful road test day.

-To help, I suggest first mastering the skill parts and then work on the cognitive aspects.
-Both benefit from a solid understanding of the road system design.
-Understand why examiners require certain behaviours is also valuable to complete the picture of why and how this merges with the road design and safety expectations.
+To help, I suggest first mastering the skill parts and then working on the cognitive aspects.
+Both benefit from a solid understanding of road system design.
+Understanding why examiners require certain behaviours is also valuable for understanding why and how this merges with road design and safety expectations.

 All of this sure-footed preparation and solid understanding will help reduce that stress and keep your internal distractors under control.